-The study design included obtaining in-depth information from each teacher about curriculum and instruction in a single randomly selected class.
-Most elementary teachers were reported by their principals to teach in self-contained classrooms; i.e., they were responsible for teaching all academic subjects to a single group of students.
-Each such sample teacher was randomly assigned to one of two groups-science or mathematics-and received a questionnaire specific to that subject.
-Most secondary teachers in the sample taught several classes of a single subject; some taught both science and mathematics.
-For each such teacher, one class was randomly selected.
-For example, a teacher who taught two classes of science and three classes of mathematics each day might have been asked to answer questions about his first or second science class or his first, second, or third mathematics class of the day.
+The study design included obtaining in-depth information from each teacher about curriculum and instruction in a single, randomly selected class.
+Most elementary teachers were reported to teach in self-contained classrooms; i.e., they were responsible for teaching all academic subjects to a single group of students.
+Each such sampled teacher was randomly assigned to 1 of 2 groups-science or mathematics-and received a questionnaire specific to that subject.
+Most secondary teachers in the sample taught several classes of a single subject.
+Some secondary teachers taught multiple subjects addressed by the study.
+If such a teacher taught high school computer science, s/he was selected to respond to the computer science questionnaire; if s/he taught science and mathematics, s/he was randomly assigned to receive the science or mathematics teacher questionnaire.
+In addition, for all teachers responsible for more than one class in their designated subject area, one class was randomly selected.

 Whenever a sample is anything other than a simple random sample of a population, the results must be weighted to take the sample design into account.
-In the 2012 NSSME, the weight for each respondent was calculated as the inverse of the probability of selecting the individual into the sample multiplied by a non-response adjustment factor.
-In the case of data about a randomly selected class, the teacher weight was adjusted to reflect the number of classes taught, and therefore, the probability of a particular class being selected.
-Detailed information about the sample design, weighting procedures, and non-response adjustments used in the 2012 NSSME can be found in Appendix A of the Report of the 2012 National Survey of Science and Mathematics Education.
+In the 2018 NSSME+, the weight for each respondent was calculated as the inverse of the probability of selecting the individual into the sample multiplied by a non-response adjustment factor.2 In the case of data about a randomly selected class, the teacher weight was adjusted to reflect the number of classes taught in that subject, and therefore, the probability of a particular class being selected.
+Detailed information about the sample design, weighting procedures, and non-response adjustments used in the 2018 NSSME+ can be found in Appendix A of the Report of the 2018 NSSME+.3

 The results of any survey based on a sample of a population (rather than on the entire population) are subject to sampling variability.
 The sampling error (or standard error) provides a measure of the range within which a sample estimate can be expected to fall a certain proportion of the time.
 For example, it may be estimated that 7 percent of all elementary mathematics lessons involve the use of computers.
-If it is determined that the sampling error for this estimate was 1 percent, then according to the Central Limit Theorem, 95 percent of all possible samples of that same size selected in the same way would yield computer usage estimates between 5 percent and 9 percent (that is, 7 percent \pm 2 standard error units).
+If it is determined that the sampling error for this estimate was 1 percent, then according to the Central Limit Theorem, 95 percent of all possible samples of that same size selected in the same way would yield computer usage estimates between 5 percent and 9 percent (that is, 7 percent ± 2 standard error units).